Mt Rainier Tweed Sweater Free crochet pattern featured image

 • There is no specific front or back side

-Join the body at the armpits: pick up where you left off on the yoke which should now be located at one of the armpits, join the front to back where you placed your stitch marker for the sleeve opening, making a hdc.
-Continue around to the opposite armpit where you placed your stitch marker for the other sleeve opening and join front and back, making a hdc.
-Continue on…
+Join the body at the armpits: Pick up where you left off on the yoke which should now be located at the first armpit, and hdc your way across the front of the body, to the opposite armpit where you placed your stitch marker for the sleeve opening.
+Join front and back, making a hdc.
+Continue on across the back of the body and join the opposite armpit in the same way.
+This completes Rnd 1 of the body.

 Before you continue, try on the sweater and decide if you want to add or remove rows for the length.
 For the last several rows you will be decreasing, so now is your last chance to get the length just right!
-For rounds 17-22, take special note of the number of hdc between decreases for your size as they’re a bit wonky compared to each other.
 You’ll be decreasing during this section to taper the sweater prior to putting on the hem.
+Alternatively, if you don’t want the sweater to taper in at the hem, simply crochet several more rounds without decreasing until you’re happy with the length, and then continue with the hem.

 Rnd 18: hdc in each st around [st count as rnd 17]